z-open-data/z-omegamon-analytics-elastic-docker/README.md

 **Notes:**

--   The supplied policy definition has an active Delete phase that deletes indices after 30 days.
+-   The supplied policy has an active Delete phase that deletes indices after 30 days.
 -   Using this policy means that the sample data will be deleted 30 days after you load it into Elasticsearch.
-(The age of the events in the sample data is not relevant.
-The lifecycle clock starts when an index is created, regardless of the event time stamps.)
+The age of the events in the sample data is not relevant.
+The lifecycle clock starts when an index is created, regardless of the event time stamps.
--   If you *don't* configure a lifecycle policy, and you keep forwarding data to this Elasticsearch instance, then you will eventually run out of disk space.
+-   If you *don't* configure a policy, and you keep forwarding data to this Elasticsearch instance, then you will eventually run out of disk space.
+-   The supplied policy is an example only.
+Configure a policy that matches your requirements and available disk space.
 -   For details on creating index lifecycle policies and associating them with indices, see the [Elastic Stack ILM documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-lifecycle-management.html).

 ### Create an Elasticsearch index template